} {

 A standard line will include:

-You can also add the expected date of service and time frame for delivery in this section.
+Service providers should always include the expected date of service and time frame for delivery in this section.
+Even if you suspect it might change, your initial estimate should be clearly communicated.

 TIP: It might be useful to separate labor and material costs, if applicable.
 You can arrange these according to the different stages of a project.

-At the end of the itemized list, provide the following for all goods or services that you are quoting:
+At the end of the itemized list, provide the following for all goods or services you’re quoting:

 You can also specify what’s not included in the scope of the project.
 For example, if you're a web developer, you may charge for the work of designing and building out a website but leave copywriting as well as the selection of header images and other assets to your client.

-Consider using this section as a way to highlight costs you will not be covering or that the client will be responsible for once your contract ends, such as website hosting.
+Use this section as a way to cover your bases and prevent conflict.
+Highlight costs you will not be covering or that the client will be responsible for once your contract ends, such as website hosting.

-Insert any extra details you think might be useful for recordkeeping, such as a section for the client's signature, any discount codes that have been applied or your tax ID number.
+Insert additional information you think might be useful for recordkeeping such as a section for the client's signature, any discount codes that have been applied or your tax ID number.

 You can also add a section for notes.
-Here, you can add more information regarding timelines, highlight additional services or products offered by your company, summarize the project scope and/or thank your client for their time and the opportunity to work with them.
+Here, you can add timelines, additional services or products offered by your company and a more specific project scope.
+Or, you might simply want to thank the prospect for their time and the opportunity to work with them.

 READ NEXT: 5 Quote Creation Best Practices for Professional Services Sales Teams

-Accelo can help you create professional quotes quickly and with ease using customizable templates.
-The platform allows you to create, edit, customize and track all of your quotes in one place, while the client portal lets your clients view and electronically approve them.
+Accelo is all of the above and then some.
+It can help you create professional quotes quickly and with ease using customizable templates.
+Service professionals love being able to create, edit, customize and track all of their quotes in one place, then send them via the client portal to let clients view and electronically approve them.

-Start your free trial or set up a demo now to see what it’s like to standardize the steps above.
+Book a demo now to see how easy it can be to standardize the steps above.